amusecode/SeBa/README.md

 ./SeBa -M 2 -m 1 -e 0.2 -a 200 -T 13500 -z 0.001
 ./SeBa -M 2.5 -m 1.5 -e 0.5 -a 500 -T 500 -z 0.02
 ```
 This is probably not handy for more than 5 systems.
-Although this can be added in e.g. Python script.
+Although this can be added in e.g. a shell or Python script.

 Another option is to use an input file:
 ```